Skip to main content

 Research synthesisModerate evidenceSmall effect4 studies · 3 beneficial · 1 neutral · 0 harmful

-• Studied populations: people with NAFLD and thalassemia patients with iron overload
+• Studied populations: patients with NAFLD and β-thalassemia major

 Doses used in studies